-In the course of your data reductions, it is likely that you will customise the workflow for various data sets, even if this simply consists of editing the ROOT_DATA_DIR to a different value for each data set.
+In the course of your data reductions, it is likely that you will customise the workflow for various data sets, even if this simply consists of editing the ROOT\DATA\DIR to a different value for each data set.
 Whenever you modify a workflow in any way, you have the option of saving the modified version to an XML file using File -> Export As (which will also open a new workflow canvas corresponding to the saved file).
 The saved workflow may be opened in subsequent Reflex sessions using File -> Open.
+Saving the workflow in the default format (.kar) is only advised if you do not plan to use the workflow in other computer.